newjersey/navigator.business.nj.gov/web/display-content/contextual-information/employment-agency-types.md

 * Resume Services/Agents
 * Temporary Help Service Firms

 Licenses are issued based on criteria such as the type of services offered and the type of personnel to be placed by your business (e.g., Nurses, Accountants, Administrative Assistants, etc.).
-You can learn more about these license requirements at [New Jersey’s Division of Consumer Affairs](https://www.njconsumeraffairs.gov/epservices).
+Learn more about [Employment and Personnel Services licenses](https://www.njconsumeraffairs.gov/epservices).